 There is zero tolerance to false information being used in this way.

-If you want apply on your own then simply… Click on the Link below to visit the official New Zealand Immigration website NZ Immigration
+If you want to apply on your own then simply… Click on the link below to visit the official New Zealand Immigration website NZ Immigration

 Plus establish the number of points you have at the moment and how points you require to qualify for New Zealand Residency.